shaosha-huang/shao-pharmacy-analytics/README.md

 **Analysis in Tableau:**
 - RFM (Recency, Frequency, Monetary) scoring to identify high-value and at-risk customers
-- Churn prediction and retention tracking by product, region, or segment
+- Churn prediction and retention tracking by product, region, demographics, or segment
 - Subscription lifecycle analytics and usage trends
 - Exportable customer lists for targeted outreach